 - The Programme Board will take the CPO’s findings into account when assessing the student’s request as referred to in Article 6.3, paragraph 13.

-- If personal circumstances preclude an assessment of a student's academic capacitie, a postponed final recommendation on continuation of studies will apply, that will be issued no later than the end of the student's second year of enrolment.
+- If personal circumstances preclude assessment of a student’s academic capacities, the final recommendation on continuation of studies is postponed.
+The final recommendation on continuation of studies will be issued no later than the end of the student’s second year of enrolment.
+The student is notified when the programme will issue the recommendation within 6 weeks after the decision to postpone.

-- The Programme Board's decision regarding the BSA will make mantion of the applicable appeals procedure.
+- The Programme Board’s decision regarding the BSA will make mention of the applicable appeals procedure.

 If a student is enrolled in multiple degree programmes and meets the BSA threshold for one of the programmes, then the student will not be required to meet the threshold for the other programmes.